zshicode/GNN-for-test/README.md

 # Latent variable GNN

-This repository consists some models tentatively work for the combination of latent variable inference and graph neural networks.
+This repository consists some models tentatively work for graph neural networks.

 ## Contents